 The root is used in the treatment of dyspepsia (indigestion) and decoctions of the root can be employed in the treatment of fevers.

 The plant is a folk remedy for anemia, hypertonia (abnormal increase in muscle tension and reduced ability to stretch), nephritis and nervous diseases.
-In China it is used as a treatment for burns.
+In China it is used as a treatment for burns (external).

 (% dry weight): crude protein, 12.9-16.9; fat, 1.5-2.7; fiber, 13.5-17.1; N-free extract, 55.3-56.7; ash, 10.2-11.7; calcium, 1.42-3.74; phosphorus, 0.17-0.33; magnesium, 0.46-0.83; potassium, 0.47-1.57; sodium, 0.02-0.05; chlorine, 0.14-0.38; Sulphur, 0.13-0.33%.
 They also contain ceryl alcohol and the alkaloids, protopine and berberine, quercetin, kaempferol, sitosterol, stigmasterol, lanosterol, diosgenin.

 In traditonal medicine, several plants were used in diabetes treatment.
 Among them, the aqueous extract from the leaves of Zizyphus mauritiana was studied.
 The extract was administrated per os to Wistar rats made diabetics either temporarily by oral glucose tolerance test (first case) or definitely by subcutaneous injection of alloxan (second case).
-It was observed a striking decrease of the hyperglycemic arrow (p < 0.05) in the first case, with 300 mg/kg administrated 90 minutes before starting the test.
-In the second case, the results obtained with a dose of 300 mg/kg once or twice a day were identical as those with glibenclamide at 0.2 mg/kg per day.
+It was observed to have a striking decrease of the hyperglycemic arrow (p < 0.05) in the first case, with 300 mg/kg administrated 90 minutes before starting the test.
+In the second case, the results obtained with a dose of 300 mg/kg once or twice a day were identical as those with glibenclamide (medication to treat diabetes type 2) at 0.2 mg/kg per day.
 So, the antidiabetic activity was experimentally born out but it has to be standardized for common use.

 The phytochemical Betulinic acid is abundantly found in the Jujube fruit, which is known to exert an anti-melanoma activity by causing apoptosis (programmed cell death) against cancer cells.
 In another recent study, the fruit extract was found to be effective for inhibiting the tumor cells and cells that can lead to leukemia.
 Jujube extract inhibited tumor cell proliferation in all lines but displayed the greatest effect against Jurkat leukemia cells.

-Saponins in Jujube extracts distribute hypnotic and sedative effects, which may be precursors to elevated moods.
+Saponins in Jujube extracts have hypnotic and sedative effects, which may be precursors to elevated moods.
 This property is found to be useful in combating depressive symptoms and mood swings.
 With its stress alleviating properties, it has been found to be useful for calming the nerves and reducing anxiety.
-When the fruit extract was researched in some mentally ill patients, they were shown to have improved sleep time, were more active and it seemed to improve their mood.
-While Jujube berry extract may be a natural alternative to prescription anti-anxiety and sleep aids, although more research is needed.
+When the fruit extract was researched in some mentally ill patients, they were shown to have improved sleep time.
+Patients were more active and it seemed to improve their mood.
+Jujube berry extract may be a natural alternative to prescription anti-anxiety and sleep aids, more research is needed.

 Indian jujube is used to cure stomach-aches, in the treatment of syphilis, to calm intestinal irritations.
-Further for the treatment of respiratory, throat, intestinal, urinary inflammation and for constipation.
+Further for the treatment of respiratory ailments, throat, intestinal, urinary inflammation and for constipation.